berkcanemre/workshops/Object-OrientedCarDealership/README.md

 <p align="center"> <pre> About CarDealership </pre>

 A fully functional console-based Java application that simulates a car dealership's vehicle inventory system.

+Updated with Object-Oriented Coding
 Users can:

-Search vehicles by price, year, type, etc.

-Add or remove vehicles from inventory
+- Search vehicles by price, year, type, mileage, color, and make/model dd or remove vehicles from inventory

-View all vehicles

-Save changes persistently using a CSV file
+- Save all changes persistently using CSV files

+- Record **sales or lease contracts** with accurate price and financing logic

+- Persist contracts into a separate contract log file

 <p align="center"> <pre> Features  </pre>

 List all vehicles
 Find vehicles by:

-Price range
+- Price range

-Make and model
+- Make and model

-Year range
+- Year range

-Color
+- Color

-Mileage range
+- Mileage range

-Vehicle type (car, SUV, truck, van, etc.)
+- Vehicle type (car, SUV, truck, van, etc.)

 Add a new vehicle
 Remove a vehicle by VIN
+Sell or Lease a vehicle
-Save all changes to a file
+Save all changes to an inventory file
+Append all sales and leases to a contracts file
 Load dealership and vehicles from a pipe-delimited file

 <p align="center"> <pre> Screenshots  </pre>